 ABEC specifically targets schools with limited capacity to implement career exploration activities on a large scale, providing a successful framework for businesses to partner with schools.

 - Collaboration with Business Partnerships to leverage expertise and resources and provide career exploration activities aligned with future workforce needs.

 - Career Exploration Activities customized to meet the needs of each school, the students they serve, and participating business partners.

 - Professional Development to prepare teachers in implementing career exploration software/curriculum.

 - Parent Engagement including parent meetings, surveys, and activities related to the career exploration project.

 Join ABEC today and become a SUSTAINING PARTNER of this exciting project that provides your business a direct role in developing your workforce of tomorrow!

-Over these first six years the Career Exploration Project has delivered close to a 1,000 hours of direct career exploration activities, through 90 unique career modules, to over 2,400 middle school students.
+Over these first eight years the Career Exploration and Development Project has delivered close to a 1,000 hours of direct career exploration activities, through 90 unique career modules, to over 2,400 middle school students.
 It is estimated that 200+ businesses and community partners have participated in the project through financial and/or in-kind support, classroom presentations, and field trip opportunities.
 The financial and in-kind support from participating business partners exceeds $250,000.